 - Comfortable talking about death and grief

 We’re committed to protecting the wellbeing of our volunteers.
-That’s why if you’ve recently had an important bereavement, we kindly ask you to wait two years before volunteering with us.
+That’s why if you’ve recently had a significant bereavement, we kindly ask you to wait two years before volunteering with us.
 If you need support, please do click here.

 How can I volunteer in my local area?